Last updated on: March 20, 2020

 Step 1: Setting Up SeedProd

-Once you have installed SeedProd on your WordPress website, it will ask you to verify your license key.
+Once you install and activate SeedProd on your WordPress website, it will ask you to verify your license key via the WordPress dashboard page.
 On purchasing the plugin, you will get a license key on your registered email address.
 Paste the key in the blank field you see on your screen.

 Once your license is verified, click on the Go to the Settings Page option.
 You will now be redirected to the SeedProd dashboard.